The airport security check is one of the main reasons that you need to arrive early at the airport.

 10. For US passengers: sign up for TSA Pre-Check

 Unfortunately, this one is only applicable for US citizens and active elite members of any partner airlines’ Frequent Flyer Programs.
 After signing-up to TSA Pre-Check, you are allowed to keep your shoes, belt and laptop at security.
+This will help you save time at the airport security check.

 International travelers can also sign up for Global Entry, which comes with the same benefits as TSA Pre-Check, plus an expedited custom screening when entering the US.